ZiRO-Bot/Z3R0/README.md

 ## Plans

+- Setup a migrator from non-ORM db to ORM db
+- Setup `Aerich` migration
 - Event for ~~member boosting a guild~~ (Just need to implement setup for it)
 - Tags (stripped version of custom command)
 - Unify categories/exts emoji